Detroit Tigers vs St. Louis Cardinals Odds, Spread, and Totals

 Tigers vs Cardinals Betting Trends

-- The over is 5-2-1 when St. Louis enters a game as home favorites.
+- The over is 11-5-1 when St. Louis faces an American League opponent.

 Tigers vs Cardinals Injury Reports